AERodgers/Praat-K-Max/README.md

 When running the main routine, the Info window also shows a short user guide if you flag it in the initial menu.

-## Edit TextGrids
-I have added the "Edit Textgrids..." feature which allows you to flip back and forth through all the sound & textgrid pairings in a specified folder.
-You can edit and save them, go forward, move back, or jump to a specific file.
-It's very handy for checking and editing your annotations.

-* Praat > K-Max > Edit textgrids...

 ## Associated Publications
 [The paper can be found here.](https://www.isca-speech.org/archive/SpeechProsody_2020/pdfs/287.pdf)